Are you looking for the top things to do in Noosa Australia? Well, you’re not alone!

 3. Swim in the Fairy Pools

 If you’re tired of the beach (is that even possible!?) or just want a cool photo op, head to the Fairy Pools also located in the National Park.
-Here you can swim in your own private rock pool with crystal clear waters and ocean views.
-You will have to walk for about 3o minutes to get there but I promise it’s totally worth it!
+Here you can swim in your own private rock pool with crystal clear waters and ocean views, one of the most popular things to do in Noosa.

 At the far end of Granite Bay, just as it bends around the corner you’ll see a bench and a small dirt pathway leading down to the rocks.

 The area can get quite crowded with Instagrammers and other tourists during the day, especially on the weekend.
 So again, if you’re looking to have the whole place to yourself, be sure to get there early in the morning on a weekday.

-4. Eat & drink
+5. Eat & drink

-The burgers we had at Betty’s Burgers was one of the best I’ve ever had.
+The burgers we had at Betty’s Burgers were up there with the best I’ve ever had.
 Juicy and crispy fried chicken in a lightly toasted brioche bun with bacon, cheddar and a homemade sauce.
 Yuuuum!
 My mouth is watering just thinking about it.

-5. Visit Noosa’s first brewery & gin distillery
+6. Visit Noosa’s first brewery & gin distillery

 Out in Noosaville, about a 10-minute drive from Noosa Heads, you’ll find the Sunshine Coast’s first brewery, Land & Sea Brewery.
-Only opened in March 2019 the modern industrial style brewery, restaurant and bar is already getting great reviews.
+Only opened in March 2019, the modern industrial-style brewery, restaurant and bar is already getting great reviews.